ghapsara/guruhhapsara.dev/src/content/2021-04-18/index.md

 When we looked at to our pipeline jobs design, we noticed that production jobs duty was only to run deployments scripts.
 And when we zoomed in, our pipeline streamed like a waterfall, they flowed in serial and productions jobs which ran on productions runners were the end of the river line.

 What does that mean?
 It means that all pipelines which involved productions runners have to run preproduction dan shared runners first.
-This what brought us to confidently use samples.
+This brought us to confidently use samples.

 We estimated our runner cost by using random samples with the amount of production jobs to jobs that were run on preproduction and shared runners.
 Our tiering proportion table became like this.